anthx/anthony-carrick-hugo-blog/content/page/now.md

 * These days I'm just finishing up this blog in GatsbyJS
 * Still writing for Weekend Notes
 * Doing software development in ASP.net, dotnet core, and React
+* Rebuilding this blog in Hugo - because Gatsby got too hard to maintain.